MateoGlzAlon/aegee-agora-minutes-transcriber/README.md

 # 2. Place your audio file(s) in  data/03_audio/
 #    or your video file(s)    in  data/01_video/

+# 3. Create a segments file (stage 2) for having different sections (optional but much better)

-# 3. Run the full pipeline (You can also run it by stages, check futher down in the README)
+# 4. Run the full pipeline (You can also run it by stages, check futher down in the README)
 make all

-# 4. Collect results from  data/05_output/
+# 5. Collect results from  data/05_output/
 ```

 The pipeline is **idempotent** — already-completed files are skipped on every run.